notionparallax/blog/_drafts/futures-forum-all-about-it.md

 This served two jobs: the obvious one of finding out what they questions really were, and the stealth reason of getting people to engage with Twitter.
 It wasn't specifically Twitter that mattered but engaging in a wider discourse.
 That discussions mediated by technology could be meaningful and not just 'teenage drivel'.

 [The results](https://notionparallax.co.uk/2015/architecture-bigquestions) were impressive.
-We were trending in Sydney for a little while.
-We had significant engagement from people outside the studio.
+We were trending in Australia for a little while.
+We had some good engagement from people outside the studio as well as from within.

 <blockquote class="twitter-tweet" data-lang="en">